Barczakson/inwentura_op/QWEN.md

 - Includes unit conversion logic for displaying quantities in appropriate units.
 - Uses Jest for testing.
 - Follows a component-based architecture for UI development.
+- Implements standardized error handling with the error-handler utility.

 ## API Routes